ashwin-magalu/MERN-microservices-advanced/README.md

         v.
 Update the IP address present in front of ticketing.dev URL to new IP address you copied from Google Cloud
     e.
 Restart Skaffold:
         i.
 Run in the root directory: skaffold dev
+    f.
+Open https://ticketing.dev/api/users/currentuser in your browser now to check whether everything is working fine